Skip to main content

 Woodlands Center For Special Surgery

 Within the United States, 1 in 3,000 people tear their anterior cruciate ligament (ACL) yearly, with this injury being especially common amongst athletes.
-If you believe you have an ACL injury, surgeon Dr. Mark Ciaglia, DO, and orthopaedic and sports medicine surgeon Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, can help you regain your knees stability through nonsurgical or surgical techniques.
+If you believe you have an ACL injury, surgeon Dr. Mark Ciaglia, DO, Dr. William J. Jordan, MD, Dr. Hemali Patel, DPM, and the team at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, can help you regain your knees stability through nonsurgical or surgical techniques.
 For an evaluation, call the office or book your appointment online today.

 ACL Q & A